tmhglnd/abstraction/README.md

 # Abstraction

-An installation demonstrating abstraction through interaction with code
+An installation demonstrating functions, layers of abstraction and live coding through interaction with code.

 # Install